Assets¶

 - Name consistently: Include environment, role, and sequence in asset names for easy identification.

-- Track lifecycle: Mark deprecated and retired assets to maintain accurate inventory counts.
+- Track lifecycle: Mark deprecated and retired assets to keep inventory counts accurate.

-- Link to locations: Assign assets to locations for geographic reporting and DR planning.
+- Link to locations: Assign assets to locations so hosting type, country and city are populated automatically.

 - Use the Relations tab: Connect assets to OPEX/CAPEX items, contracts, and projects for financial visibility.

-- Attach documentation: Upload configuration files, architecture diagrams, or vendor docs directly to the asset.
+- Attach documentation: Upload configuration files, architecture diagrams, or vendor docs directly to the Relations tab.